cortexproject/cortex/docs/configuration/config-file-reference.md

 # beyond this error with HTTP 429.
 # CLI flag: -querier.max-outstanding-requests-per-tenant
 [max_outstanding_per_tenant: <int> | default = 100]

+# If a querier disconnects without sending notification about graceful shutdown,
+# the query-frontend will keep the querier in the tenant's shard until the
+# forget delay has passed.
+This feature is useful to reduce the blast radius
+# when shuffle-sharding is enabled.
+# CLI flag: -query-frontend.querier-forget-delay
+[querier_forget_delay: <duration> | default = 0s]

 # DNS hostname used for finding query-schedulers.
 # CLI flag: -frontend.scheduler-address